How Much to Paint a Room in 2025?

 On the contrary, regions such as the north of England, Scotland, and Northern Ireland feature lower rates than the rest of the country on average.

-Painting Prices
+Room Painting Prices in 2025

 This table shows an estimate of what you can expect to pay: